 Morgan came to Hilltop from Amazon.com, Inc., where he was an economist for the customer promise team.
-Before that, he worked as a research assistant on the LIFE-M (Longitudinal, Intergenerational Family Electronic Micro-Database) project at the University of Michigan.
-LIFE-M is an initiative funded by the National Science Foundation that links historical birth, marriage, death, and Census records using machine-learning techniques, and Morgan’s research (co-authored) on this project is forthcoming in the Journal of Economic Literature.
-As a research assistant prior to that, Morgan assisted with the development of a summary book chapter describing the history and details of Medicaid, since published in Economics of Means-Tested Transfer Programs in the United States, Volume 1.
-He has co-authored several working papers and has six semesters of teaching experience at the University of Michigan as both a graduate student instructor and head graduate student instructor.
+Before that, he worked on the LIFE-M (Longitudinal, Intergenerational Family Electronic Micro-Database) project at the University of Michigan.
+LIFE-M was an initiative funded by the National Science Foundation that linked historical birth, marriage, death, and Census records using machine-learning techniques, and Morgan’s research (co-authored) on this project is published in the Journal of Economic Literature.
+Morgan has six semesters of teaching experience at the University of Michigan as both a graduate student instructor and head graduate student instructor.

 Morgan earned his PhD and MA in economics from the University of Michigan.
 He earned his BA in economics from Harvard University.